DaintyJet/ESP32-Display/README.md

 In this exercise students will use the LCD display of the SaTC ESP32 kit to display information regarding the current temperature and humidity readings.
 This is an ESP-IDF project using the [ESP-Arduino Core](https://github.com/espressif/arduino-esp32) as a component.

 Something to note is that the ESP-IDF arduino library, at the time of writing (6/1/23) only works with versions of ESP-IDF between *4.4* and *4.4.99* or 5.1.
-The branch for version 5.1 refers to the the pre-release version of esp-idf version 5.1, which may be unstable.
+The branch for version 5.1 refers to the pre-release version of esp-idf version 5.1, which may be unstable.

 ## Anatomy of an ESP-IDF Arduino Project

 We will use Arduino [setup() and loop()](https://espressif-docs.readthedocs-hosted.com/projects/arduino-esp32/en/latest/esp-idf_component.html) in this project.
 The entrypoint of the program is the *setup* function, and this is often used to configure the device and any attached components.
 Once the *setup* function has ended and returned, the *loop* function will begin to run, and will continue to be called each time it completes a pass.
 This is called a *super-loop* architecture, and does not take advantage of the Real Time Operating System (RTOS) capabilities of the ESP32.

-By default, the VM has this project and is configured with the Arduino component so that optional steps below are not needed.
+By default, the VM has this project and is configured with the Arduino component so the optional steps below are not needed.

 ## Starting this project (Optional)
 1. Download the git repository and it's submodules if not.
 The use of && \ allows this to be ran as one large command.